abgnpr/C-notes/3 Arrays.md

 ## One Dimensional Array

-A one-dimensional array (or single dimension array) is a linear array.
-Accessing its elements involves a single subscript which can either represent a row or column index.
+A one-dimensional array (or single dimension array) is a linear array, which means that its elements exist one after another in memory.
+Accessing its elements involves a single subscript.

 ![array](3 Arrays.assets/array.jpg)